Sweeping out sectional curvature

-To deduce Theorem~\ref{thm:zalgaller} from Theorem~\ref{thm:rigid-sphere-2D}, Zalgaller cuts the polygon $A$ from the sphere and glues instead polygon $B$.
+To deduce Theorem~\ref{thm:zalgaller} from Theorem~\ref{thm:rigid-sphere-2D}, Zalgaller cuts the polygon $A$ from the sphere and glues the polygon $B$ there instead.
 As a result he gets the spherical polyhedron $\Sigma$ as in Theorem~\ref{thm:rigid-sphere-2D}.
-(In fact, if we drop the condition that $A$ lies in a hemisphere, we can obtain this way any spherical polyhedral metric on $\mathbb S^2$ with curvature $\ge 1$.)
+(In fact, if we drop the condition that $A$ lies in a hemisphere, we can obtain in this way any spherical polyhedral metric on $\mathbb S^2$ with curvature $\ge 1$.)

 Theorem~\ref{thm:rigid-sphere-2D} is proved by induction on the number $n$ of singular points in $\Sigma$.
 The base case $n=1$ is trivial.
-To do the induction step, choose two singular points $p,q\in\Sigma$, cut $\Sigma$ along a geodesic $[pq]$ and patch the hole so that the obtained new polyhedron $\Sigma'$ has curvature $\ge 1$.
+To do the induction step, choose two singular points $p, q\in\Sigma$, cut $\Sigma$ along a geodesic $[pq]$ and patch the hole so that the obtained new polyhedron $\Sigma'$ has curvature $\ge 1$.
 The patch is obtained by gluing two copies of a spherical triangle along two sides.
 For the right choice of the triangle, the points $p$ and $q$ become regular in $\Sigma'$ and exactly one new singular point appears in the patch.
 This way, the case with $n$ singular points is reduced to the case with $n-1$ singular points (if $n>1$).

-The patch construction above was introduced by Alexandrov in his famous proof of convex embeddabilty of polyhedrons; the earliest reference we have found is \cite[VI, \S7]{alexandrov1948}.
+The patch construction above was introduced by Alexandrov in his famous proof of convex embeddability of polyhedrons; the earliest reference we have found is \cite[VI, \S7]{alexandrov1948}.